aircarto/ModileAir/README.md

 For example:

 10101110 (binary) = 0xAE (hexbyte) =174 (decimal)
-The station as a SDS011, a BME280, activated LEDs for value, activated LEDs for connection state, RGPD (european privacy law) is checked, the WiFi is not activated.
+The station as a SDS011, a BME280, a Cairsens NO2, RGPD (european privacy law) is checked, the NBIoT is activated, the WiFi is not activated.

-The LoRaWAN server has to get the forecast data and transmit by downlink.
-Because the WiFi is not activated the uplink sensor data has to be sent to the databases.

-If wifi is activated it is useless to decode the uplinks and transmit some downlinks because everything is already done though API calls and POST requests.
+If wifi is activated it is useless to decode the uplinks and transmit some downlinks because everything is already done through POST requests.

 ## NBIoT payload